shizzeer/Basics-Of-Assembly/README.md

 # Basics-Of-Assembly

-This is the place where I will public my Assembly basic programs.
+# add_values_from_user_input.asm
+(My first assembly program)
+This program basically waiting for two values from user.
+When it is done, assembly program will print a result below.